 I remember loving stories from an early age.
-Not surprising considering both my parents were (and still are) avid readers.
+Not surprising given both my parents were (and still are) avid readers.
 A chalk-toting, guitar-slinging teacher and a koala in a green and gold tracksuit initiated me into the craft of story telling aged ten.
 Since then the hunger for words has never truly been sated.

 In 2008 I returned to writing after working my way through a kaleidoscope of jobs which never cut it like writing did.
 As a full time, stay-at-home Mum, there was time in the cracks of life to chase characters across the wilderness of my imagination.

 Famous for saying “But I don’t write sci-fi” my efforts now centre on penning short speculative fiction, in a unique genre known to those close to me as ‘dark, weird shit’.
 My stories continue to be influenced by the themes of love, loss, betrayal, the dynamics of power, time travel and the eternal question what if?

 Forever mystress to the voices in my head, my stories have appeared in anthologies in Australia and aboard including: The Best of Friday Flash, Thieves and Scoundrels, 50 Stories for Pakistan, Dead Red Heart, Hope, One Small Step and Sunday Shots:the Shorts, Vine Leaves Literary Journal and Tincture.

 In 2011 the Chair of FANtastic Queensland named me the 2nd recipient of the Kris Hembury Encouragement Award for Emerging Artist.

 In 2012 my debut novella Elyora appeared in the Review of Australian Fiction’s Down the Rabbit Hole special edition and went on to be short listed for an Aurealis award and in 2013 was sold to Endeavour Press as River of Bones.
 I was also fortunate enough to partner with Adam Byatt to co-create Post Marked: Piper’s Reach an epistolary web serial.
 No Need to Reply, a chapbook of flash fiction and vignettes was published in 2014, along with a collaborative short story 24 with Claire Jansen.
 Awaiting publication in 2015 is my dark birthpunk story Womb-of-Mine on the Lane of Unusual Traders and the magical realism short At Arm’s Length with Tincture.